 The historical Pamir Highway (M41) is an excellent challenge for a 4x4 adventure travelers.
 Most of the road is paved (in very bad conditions) and stretches more than 1,200km between Osh (in Kyrgyzstan) and Dushanbe (in Tajikistan) through the Pamir Mountains.
 The road is heavily damaged in places by erosion, earthquakes, landslides, and avalanches.

 The Pamir Highway (M41) is 1.252 km (778 miles) long running from Osh (the second-largest city in Kyrgyzstan, located in the Fergana Valley) to Dushanbe (the capital and largest city of Tajikistan).
 Running through one of the world's wildest locations, it’s said to be one of the most epic road trips.

 Most of the Pamir Highway is located in Tajikistan, a country situated in the middle of Central Asia with India to the south and China to the east, but the highway also goes through Afghanistan, Uzbekistan and Kyrgyzstan in Central Asia.

 The road was built during Soviet times, to connect parts of their imperium in this region.
-The road was constructed partly in the 19th century (during The Great Game), partly in 1930s.
+It was constructed partly in the 19th century (during The Great Game), partly in 1930s.
 Since the breakdown and Central Asia’s independence, not much coherent maintanance has been done to the road, only in spots, where damage has been caused by flash floods or scree.
-Heavy or prolonged rain can cause local flash floods that cover the road with water or wash out culverts or bridges.
+The route of the Pamir Highway has been in use for millennia, as there are a limited number of viable routes through the high Pamir Mountains; the road formed one link of the ancient Silk Road trade route.
 In the 1985 film Spies Like Us, the decoy GLG-20s played by Chevy Chase and Dan Aykroyd are told to meet their contacts on the "road to Dushanbe," a reference to the M41 highway.